Siva (Folk)

-This is Siva, identified by drum (right hand) and Trishul (left hand).
-Two armed Siva is not uncommon as Rudra, the earlier form of Siva, is two armed.
+This is Siva, identified by the drum (right hand) and Trishul (left hand).
+Two-armed Siva is not uncommon, as Rudra, an earlier form of Siva, is two-armed.

 He is standing in Samapada (without any bend) on a plain tapered platform.
 Siva is framed by a plain prabhavali.
 The ornaments appear to be applied rather than cast with the image.